-The first really new antidepressant in decades recently won FDA approval for treatment-resistant depression.
-Esketamine nasal spray will be sold under the brand name Spravato.
-Physicians and patients have been eagerly awaiting the arrival of this new type of antidepressant.
-That’s largely because there has been a lot of hype around the new drug.
-Perhaps another reason is that traditional antidepressants take weeks to go to work.
+The first really new antidepressant in decades won FDA approval for treatment-resistant depression in March, 2019.
+Esketamine nasal spray is sold under the brand name Spravato.
+Physicians and patients were excited about this new type of antidepressant.
+That’s largely because existing antidepressants don’t help everyone and often take weeks to go to work.
 This nasal spray should start working within hours or days.
-But at what cost?
-Will the high cost of Spravato prevent patient access?
+But at what price?
+Has the high cost of Spravato limited access to this drug?

 Patients may be shocked by the high cost of Spravato.
 People starting on this medication will need twice-a-week dosing for the first month.
 The list price is roughly $600 to nearly $900 per dose.
 That means the initial month could cost as much as $6,800.

 After that, people will require once weekly or twice monthly nasal spray administration.
-Those costs would range from $2300 to $3500.
 At the end of a year, Spravato could end up costing $45,000.
 Some insurance companies may balk at that expense.

 Is the high cost of Spravato worth it?
 Most people never find out the actual effectiveness of a drug their doctor prescribes.
 They may also miss out on the side effects.

-Here is a link to a recent article we have written on this topic:
+Here is a link to an article we have written on this topic:

 If you take the time to read the article above you will learn that two clinical trials with esketamine did not demonstrate that it was better than placebo.
 The FDA apparently ignored those studies.